Curi0usUser/ChaosArranity/README.md

 Adds 80 new blocks, 3 items, 2 liquids, and 20 units, with plans to add even more.

+The mod is not done yet and we are aware of the spriting issues.

 # Credits
 Ideas and JSON by Oreo